tonyklawrence/exercises/options/README.md

 # Exercise

-I'm a junior trader and I want one of our desk developers to build a tool to display the payoffs of a vanilla option over time.
-To do so, he will use a library that you will be developing.
+A junior trader requires a tool to display the value of a Vanilla Option at a given point in time.
+To do so, he needs a library that you will be developing.

-Assuming that interest rate, volatility, and time to maturity remain constant throughout, the only parameters to be considered for the calculation of the payoff are spot price and strike price.
+The only parameters to be considered in this simplified model for the valuation are spot price and strike price.

 ## Definitions